 Case1:

-When sufficient power is generated by solar panel - power flow must be completely towards the load , in case of excess power generated more than required .
-The excess power is utilized in charging the battery.
+When sufficient power is generated by solar panel; the power flow must be completely towards the load.,In case of excess power generation by the solar panel, the excess power is utilized in charging the battery.

 Case 2:

-when the solar power is very very less compared to required, the load power requirement is met from the battery.
+When the solar power generated is very very less compared to required, the load power requirement is met from the battery.

 Case 3:

-when power from solar cell is adequate but not sufficient enough to meet load demand, the requirement is met by utilizing the battery as well.

-The system must switch between the above configurations
+When power from solar cell is adequate but not sufficient enough to meet entire load demand, the load requirement is met by utilizing both solar and batteryl.
+In this scenario,the system must be able to switch between the above configurations

 A topology of the Hybrid energy storage system needs to be chosen while keeping in mind the battery charging configuration.
 Since the load is controlled using a control unit (flight controller) , it eliminates the need for an extra power converter.
 Therefore, a passive energy storage topology is chosen along with a Solar charger sub-system which includes a Battery charge controller with MPPT.